CommanderFoo/Core-Perks/docs/index.md

 id: home
 ---

-# Perk Examples Documentation
+# Perk Examples Kit Documentation

-Welcome to the documentation for `Perk Examples` found in [Core](https://coregames.com) Community Content.
+Welcome to the documentation for `Perk Examples Kit` found in [Core](https://coregames.com) Community Content.

-This community content has various examples of how you could use Perks in your game.
-All examples can be drag and dropped into your hierarchy, however you will need to setup the perks for each component.
-Instructions on how to do that is included for each component in the kit.
+This community content has various examples of how you _could_ use Perks in your game.
+All examples can be drag and dropped into your hierarchy and contain a few options on the root object that you can adjust.

+!!! warning
+	You will need to setup some test perks to use the components in this kit.
+If you don't do this then the Perk Button will be greyed out and you will receive a warning in the Event Log.

 Here is a list of all the type of perk examples that come with this kit.
+If you would like to see more examples, please tag me on Discord and I will see about adding more specific ones.

  - `Donate (Repeatable)`

-	*A simple in world object that players can interact with to make a donation.*
+	*An in world object that players can interact with to make a donation.*

  - `Speed Boost (Repeatable)`

-	*A in world object that players can interact with to get a boost.
+	*An in world object that players can interact with to get a boost.
 Also has an option to apply to all players on the server.*

  - `Resource Shop (Repeatable)`